photoprism/photoprism-docs/docs/user-guide/organize/video.md

 # Browsing and Playing Videos

 Navigate to *Videos* to browse all your videos.
 To play a video, click :material-play:.
-Videos in MPEG-4 AVC format can be played natively by virtually all modern browsers.

-Other video formats are [automatically transcoded](#transcoding) in the background with [FFmpeg](https://www.ffmpeg.org/documentation.html) so that they can be played without causing any problems, even if your browser might support the format.

 Please note that not all [video and audio formats](https://caniuse.com/?search=video%20format) can be [played with every browser](../../getting-started/troubleshooting/browsers.md).
 For example, [AAC](https://caniuse.com/aac "Advanced Audio Coding") - the default audio codec for [MPEG-4 AVC / H.264](https://caniuse.com/avc "Advanced Video Coding") - is supported natively in Chrome, Safari, and Edge, while it is only optionally supported by the OS in Firefox and Opera.